Man on the Moon (R.E.M. song): Release and reception

 "Man on the Moon" was released as the second single from Automatic for the People on November 9, 1992, reaching number 30 on the Billboard Hot 100 and number 18 on the UK Singles Chart.

 The song was enthusiastically received by critics.
 Writing for the New York Times, Ann Powers said it "shines with a wit that balances R.E.M.'s somber tendencies."
 Stewart Mason went even further in his review for AllMusic, calling the song "near-perfect", "almost inarguably Stipe's pinnacle as a singer", and "one of R.E.M.'s most enduring achievements".
 In his weekly UK chart commentary, James Masterton felt that it "may be typical R.E.M. but is not their most commercial ever.
 The wave of following they have at the moment though means they can do little wrong with this possibly following 'Drive' into the Top 10."

+Edwin Pouncey from NME commented, "There are things hidden in 'Man on the Moon' that make you feel sad, lonely, nostalgic and warm.
+There is also the occasional surprise, as when Michael Stipe unexpectedly summons forth the ghostly presence of a young girl to sing along with a few words from his song.
+He makes you look over your shoulder while, at the same time, urging you on to look deeper into his strange and personal world."
 Parry Gettelman from Orlando Sentinel wrote, "The gently catchy "Man on the Moon" sounds a bit more like Lifes Rich Pageant-era R.E.M. although the arrangement is more acoustic.
 Mills' high harmonies, all too rare on this album, add resonance, and as Michael Stipe sings about Andy Kaufman, the Twister game and Elvis, he lapses into a humorous, appealing Elvis-via-Bryan-Ferry imitation.
 Peter Buck's slide guitar underlines the hummable chorus.
 The melody sounds a whole lot like a lower-key remake of "Fall on Me", but that was such a great song, who's complaining?"
 The song was listed at number 19 on the Village Voice "Pazz & Jop" year-end critics' poll in 1993.